fledge-iot/fledge/docs/08_developer/03_systemtest.rst

 How to Prepare a Test Suite
 ===========================

 In this section we will see how to prepare a new test suite.
-The objective is to familiarize with the various components, so that you may create your own suite.
+The objective is to familiarize with the various components, so that you can create your own suite.

 Step 1: the Building Blocks, i.e. the Test Files
 ------------------------------------------------

 The first thing to do is to create some building blocks.
-These are test files, normally written in bash, that can be reused as many times as you wish in multiple test suites. |br| There are no limitations in the logic you may want to add to each test file, but you should consider these guidelines:
+These are test files, normally written in bash or Python, that can be reused as many times as you wish in multiple test suites. |br| There are no limitations in the logic you may want to add to each test file, but you should consider these guidelines:

 - **Verify the consistency of each file**: the most common error in the test suite is the modification of a test file that is used in many test suites.
 When you modify a test file, make sure that the file will produce the same results.
 If the results change, then you must modify all the result files affected by the test file.
 - **Document the test file**: it is the most obvious suggestion, but also the one that is often ignored.
 Try to avoid to create test files that are obscured, with unknown behaviour, because there is a high risk of recreating many times the very same test file simply because you are not aware that there is another test file with the same logic.